Serbia World Cup Fixtures, Squad, Group, Guide - World Soccer

 Serbia World Cup Friendlies

 On the 23rd of March Serbia played against Morocco and lost 2-1.
 Four days later they beat Nigeria 2-0.
-They will play no other warm-up matches before the World Cup.
+They then lost 1-0 to Chile and finally smashed Bolivia 5-1.

 Serbia World Cup Fixtures